 In today’s blog post, we answer a reader’s question on why the same diamond (with the same exact GIA certificate) can sometimes be found listed on the websites of different vendors.
 Is there something shady going on?

 Read on to find out…

-Question: When doing a search for my engagement ring, I found that the same diamond appears on multiple sites and have different pricings.
-These are diamonds with the same exact GIA certification and the dimensions/proportions for them are exactly similar.
+Question from reader: When doing a search for my engagement ring, I realized that the same diamond appears on multiple sites with slightly different pricings.
+I came to the conclusion after reviewing both listings that show the same exact GIA certification with diamond dimensions/proportions being identical.

-By the way, here are the links to what I had mentioned above:
+By the way, here are the links to the above mentioned stones:

-I was looking through some AGS ideal cut diamonds online and noticed something peculiar about the AGSL Computer Generated Light Performance Map.
-In some grading reports, some of the diagrams showed a green circle in the middle of the diamond and on some others, I noticed they were red.
+In some grading reports, the ASET diagrams showed a full green circle in the middle of the diamond and on some others, I noticed they were completely red.